-As you must know by now, I love movies ànd hotels.
-Fortunately I am not the only one and quite some movies are set (partly) in hotels.
-Here are some of my favorite hotel movies.
+As you must know by now, I love movies and hotels.
+Fortunately I am not the only one, so I found quite some movies set in hotels.
+Here is a selection of my favorite hotel movies.
 Let me know if I forgot to mention a good one!

 - 1 The Grand Budapest Hotel (2014)